FatouKebe/CV/README.md

 # CV
-It's a resume for a trining program
+It's a resume for a training program